EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-negotiateaction/authentication-negotiateaction.md

 If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my authentication action" or 'my authentication action').

 <b>domain</b>
-Domain name of the AD KDC server.
+Domain name of the service principal that represnts Netscaler.

 <b>domainUser</b>
-User name that the NetScaler appliance uses to join the AD KDC server domain.
-The NetScaler appliance uses the domain user name to check the health of the AD KDC server.
+User name of the account that is mapped with Netscaler principal.
+This can be given along with domain and password when keytab file is not available.
+If username is given along with keytab file, then that keytab file will be searched for this user's credentials.

 <b>domainUserPasswd</b>
-Password that the NetScaler appliance uses to join the AD KDC server domain.
+Password of the account that is mapped to the NetScaler principal.

 <b>defaultAuthenticationGroup</b>
 This is the default group that is chosen when the authentication succeeds in addition to extracted groups.

 <b>keytab</b>
-The path to the keytab file
+The path to the keytab file that is used to decrypt kerberos tickets presented to Netscaler.
+If keytab is not available, domain/username/password can be specified in the negotiate action configuration

+<b>NTLMPath</b>
+The path to the site that is enabled for NTLM authentication, including FQDN of the server.
+This is used when clients fallback to NTLM.